malexandersalazar/Xamarin.Forms.Bootstrap.Icons/README.md

 ![alt text](/images/cover.png "Bootstrap Icons")

-This project is an implementation of [Bootstrap Icons][1] for Xamarin.Forms.
+This project is an implementation of [Bootstrap Icons][1] for Xamarin.Forms, updated for Bootstrap Icons 1.9.1 to give access to over 400 additional icons.

 [1]: https://icons.getbootstrap.com/ "Bootstrap Icons"